CacucoH/Optimization_Assignment_3/README.md

+# WARNING!
+This repo is archived because updates are no longer needed.
+[!IMPORTANT]
+> This code might be usefult for those who are searching for code vesion of *North-West*, *Vogel’s* and *Russell’s* approximation methods

 # Assignment 3
 Write a computer program in any programming language (e.g. Python, C++) to find initial basic feasible solution for given transportation problem by using